4 Geometry operations

 0.0, -6.169999999998726, 8935384.324602526)

 The original raster dem.tif was already quite detailed, so it would be difficult to see any difference when plotting it along with the disaggregation result.
 A zoom-in of a small section of the rasters works better.
-Here we can see the top-left corner of the original raster, and the disaggregated one (Figure 4.36), demonstrating the increase in the number of pixels through disaggregation:
+Figure 4.34 shows the top-left corners of the original raster and the disaggregated one, demonstrating the increase in the number of pixels through disaggregation.

 rasterio.plot.show(src.read(1)[:5, :5], transform=src.transform);